There’s a difference between a healthy lifestyle and an exercise addiction. Find out the signs and symptoms to look for.

 Exercise Addiction Statistics

-Exercise addiction affects around three percent of regular gym-goers.
-When it comes to runners, some research suggests 25 percent qualify as exercise addicted, with the prevalence doubling to 50 percent in marathon runners.
+Statistics show that exercise addiction impacts approximately 3 percent of the general population.
+Athletes are affected at a much higher rate.
+Exercise addiction affects around 3% of regular gym-goers.
+When it comes to runners, some research suggests 25% qualify as exercise addicted, with the prevalence doubling to 50% in marathon runners.

 Exercise Addiction and Co-Occurring Disorders